jocerfranquiz/criba/README.md

 to_images(result, "out")                   # write images under out/<stem>_images/
 ```

-`extract` returns a self-contained dict — image bytes ride along in each image
+`extract` returns a self-contained dict, and image bytes ride along in each image
-entry's `data` field — so an agent/tool can consume it directly without touching
+entry's `data` field, so an agent/tool can consume it directly without touching
 the filesystem. `to_markdown` and `to_json` **return** their text (and optionally
 write it when given a path); `to_images` writes the embedded bitmaps and returns
 the paths. `convert("document.pdf", output_dir="output")` is the convenience